IBM/deep-learning-language-model/README.md

     1. Download and install Keras and Tensorflow.
     2. Download the yelp data.
+    3. Download the code.
-    3. Train a model.
+    4. Train a model.
-    4. Analyze the result.
+    5. Analyze the result.

 1. Download and install Keras and Tensorflow.